Import tab

 1. On the Import tab, in the Settings group, select whether to import to the active page or to a specific view on the page.

-2. On the Import tab, in the Import & Export group, click Table.
+2. On the Import tab, in the Import & Export group, select Table > Import table.
 The Import Table dialog opens.

 3. Define the import settings: